robdy/robdy.io/src/pages/blog/2020-12-18-skype-connector-decomission.md

 (Get-Module lynconlineconnector,skypeonlineconnector -ListAvailable).ModuleBase
 ```

 Once you have the folders located, move them to another location (I advise to not delete them until you confirmed the new module is working fine).
 Then we proceed to Microsoft Teams module installation.
-According to [Teams PowerShell Release Notes](https://docs.microsoft.com/en-gb/MicrosoftTeams/teams-powershell-release-notes) the newest GA version 1.1.6 already supports Skype for Business Online Connector integration.
+According to [Teams PowerShell Release Notes](https://docs.microsoft.com/en-gb/MicrosoftTeams/teams-powershell-release-notes) version 1.1.6 and higher already supports Skype for Business Online Connector integration.
 The following cmdlet can be used:

 ```powershell
 # For everyone using the machine, requires admin rights